moringspeaker/mysite/frontend/myfront/src/assets/markdown-sample.md

 - ### My Resources
     I put some really cool and helpful websites or programming tools here.
 Also, I'm considering adding some fun movies or books here.
 - ### My Gallery:
-    I'm planning to put some of my photographs here.
-Maybe adding some interesting memes in the future... :think:
+  I'm going to make this into a photo album documenting my life, and maybe I'll add some interesting memes in the future... :think:
 - ### Login:
     It's totally a meaningless for visitors...
-I created it just for adding and editing my website's contents more convenient. :sweat_smile:
+I created it just for adding and editing my website's contents more convenient, of course, feel free to dispose of my site if you can guess my login password and account number LOL. :sweat_smile:

-##
 ---
 # Setup
-To run this project, you need to runboth frontend and back-nd, as well as the database to make sure this project works.
+To run this project, you need to run both frontend and back-nd, as well as the database to make sure this project works.

 ### Frontend
-First add a ==.env== file under forntend/myfront direcotry:
+First add a ==.env== file under frontend/myfront directory:
 ```shell
 cd frontend/myfront/
 vim .env